ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/react-native-sdk/react-native-play-sample.md

 npm run android
 ```

-* Before playing, make sure that there is a stream that is already publishing to the server with the same streamId in your **defaultStreamName** variable
+* Before playing, make sure that there is a stream that is already published to the server with the same streamId in your **defaultStreamName** variable.
 You can quickly publish a WebRTC stream to the Ant Media Server via a sample page.

 `https://your_domain:5443/WebRTCAppEE`

 ![](@site/static/img/image-1654599731503.png)

-* Now click  ```Start Playing``` button on the screen to play the stream that you are publishing on the server.
+* Click the `Start Playing` button on the screen to play the stream that you are publishing on the server.

 ![](@site/static/img/image-1654600749349.png)